lupyuen/lupyuen.github.io/src/de3.md

 [(How it works)](https://lupyuen.github.io/articles/de2#configure-blender)

 The Display Engine starts __pulling pixels from our Framebuffers__ over Direct Memory Access (DMA).
-And pushes the rendered image to PinePhone's Display.
+And pushes the rendered image to PinePhone's LCD Display.

 But we won't see anything until we __populate our 3 Framebuffers__ with a Test Pattern...